DO YOU HAVE LYME DISEASE FOR LIFE (1)

 Dr. Cameron: “Focus on your recovery.
 Healing is possible.
 It may take time, but with careful evaluation, targeted treatment when needed, and support for your overall health, your body has the capacity to improve.”

-Lyme disease is not a life sentence.
-Recovery may not happen overnight, but it can and does happen.
-The journey looks different for each patient, but it does not have to be permanent.
+Lyme disease is not necessarily a life sentence.
+Recovery may not happen overnight, but improvement is possible.

 Related Posts